eurojojo/homewizard-dynamic-battery/docs/price-curve-percentile-approach.md

 This percentile-based approach provides:

+- conversion of ENTSO-e prices to the local timezone
 - dynamic low/high thresholds using **Q1 and Q3**
 - no reliance on hardcoded offsets
 - automatic updates only when price data updates